calumgrant/logical/README.md

 - A name or number prefixed with @.

 # Creating rules
-A /rule/ is a relation that is determined using logic.
+A *rule* is a relation that is determined using logic.
 A rule is a statement that defines something to be true.
 For example,

 ```
 X is a person if X has parent Y.